 Words will always be important, especially for conveying any necessary information.
 But that doesn't mean that people want to be inundated with text when they visit your website.
 Visual information is not only nicer to look at, it's also easier to process.

 Creating an emotional response with your visual elements is a great way to connect with internet users and engage them in your content.
 Showing how your product solves a problem, creates a difference, or just makes life a little easier is more persuasive than just telling them about how life-changing your product or service can be.

 Which is more likely to connect with you: a pool builder telling you about their high-end service or pictures of their amazing builds?
 A company telling you that their candles are modern and fit in with any decor or pictures showing their candles in use?
+If you design custom phone cases, your word will not go far unless you can actually show how a specific case looks on a specific smartphone model.
 Having product photos prominently displayed on your website allows users to easily imagine your product in their space, making them that much more likely to buy.

 When you optimize your images with search-friendly metadata and captions creates more content for search engines to index.
 This metadata and caption information essentially doubles the opportunity for users to find your website through both web searchers and image searches.
 It's important to ensure your alt tags and titles describe your image and relate to page content to take full advantage of this SEO boost.

 The best way to snag attention on a crowded social media platform: great photos.
 Photos and videos are the ultimate scroll-stopper.
 Studies show that social media posts with images have higher engagement rates than those with just text.
 Using the same high-quality photos on your website and in your social content is a great way to bring continuity to these two and increase your online presence.